Search for Lepton Flavor Violating Signals at the Future Electron-Proton Colliders: Summary and Conclusion

 We have used a multivariate technique to maximize the discovery potential of such LFV signals in the presence of SM backgrounds.
 The absence of discovery at 2$\sigma$ has then been translated to the upper limit on the LFV Z couplings and on the BR($Z\to e\mu$).
 We observed that vector-only coupling and axial-vector-only coupling provide approximately similar sensitivity.
 The same is true for tensor-only and axial-tensor-only couplings.

-We carried out our calculation for two future electron-hadron colliders, namely LHeC and FCC-eh.
-For LHeC run-1, with 50 fb$^{-1}$ integrated luminosity after one year run, an upper limit of $\sim\!2 \times 10^{-7}$ at 95\% C.L. on the BR($Z \rightarrow e \mu$) can be set if the LFV coupling is completely either vector or axial-vector coupling.
-This bound marginally improves over the existing bound, which is set as $2.6\times 10^{-7}$ by ATLAS, on such a branching ratio.
+For LHeC run-1, with 50 fb$^{-1}$ integrated luminosity after one year run, an upper limit of up to $2.11 \times 10^{-7}$ at 95\% C.L.~on the BR($Z \rightarrow e \mu$) can be set if the LFV coupling is completely either vector or axial-vector coupling.
+This bound marginally improves over the existing bound, which is set as $2.62\times 10^{-7}$ by ATLAS, on such a BR.
 If we consider that either the tensor or axial-tensor coupling is responsible for the lepton flavor violation, the projected bounds can be made stronger.
-For tensor coupling, our projection is BR$(Z \rightarrow e \mu)< 5.2 \times 10^{-8}$ at 95\% C.L.
-For LHeC run-2, with 90 fb$^{-1}$ integrated luminosity after one year run, the projected 95\% C.L. limit becomes BR$(Z \rightarrow e \mu) < 1.6 \times 10^{-7}$ for vector-only coupling scenario and BR$(Z\rightarrow e \mu) < 4 \times 10^{-8}$ for tensor-only coupling scenario.
+For tensor coupling, our projection is BR$(Z \rightarrow e \mu)< 4.60 \times 10^{-8}$ at 95\% C.L.
+For LHeC run-2, with 90 fb$^{-1}$ integrated luminosity after one year run, the projected 95\% C.L.~limit becomes BR$(Z \rightarrow e \mu) < 1.79 \times 10^{-7}$ for vector-only coupling scenario and BR$(Z\rightarrow e \mu) < 3.23 \times 10^{-8}$ for tensor-only coupling scenario.